Wenn Sie wollen, können Sie diese Seite in

 |

-This is another example which I suppose to be from c.
-1950.
+This is another example which is from before 1946.

-I do not know the Japanese text; the value is 5 Sen.
+I do not know the Japanese text; the value is 5 Yen.

 Part of the cancellation (the name of the maker in Japanese letters in red)